youkpan/LLM_Open_server/README.md

 use websocket send your result word by word or sentence.

-Finnaly ,send message "ALL-finished!" , system will finish current chat ,and ready for next server.
+Finnaly ,send message "ALL-finished!" , system will finish current dialog ,and ready for next server.

 2.Then open url :